seri/gettc/README.md

 #### Haskell

-[Cabal](http://www.haskell.org/cabal/download.html) is required.
+Besides GHC, [Cabal](http://www.haskell.org/cabal/download.html) is required.
 But it could have been bundled by your Haskell installer.
 Now:

     $ sudo cabal update
     $ sudo cabal install parsec